ryanklee/LLM-Workflow-Director/README.md

 # LLM-Workflow Director

-LLM-Workflow Director is an innovative Python-based system designed to streamline and enhance AI-assisted software development processes.
-By leveraging Large Language Models (LLMs), this tool provides intelligent guidance and automation throughout the development lifecycle.
+LLM-Workflow Director is a Python-based tool designed to assist in AI-driven software development.
+It aims to provide a structured approach to leveraging Large Language Models (LLMs) throughout the development lifecycle.

+## Project Goals

+- Streamline the integration of LLMs in software development processes
+- Provide a configurable workflow system for AI-assisted development
+- Maintain project state and progress across different development stages
+- Offer a simple interface for developers to interact with LLMs in their workflow

 ## Key Features

-- **Configurable Workflow**: Customize development stages and transitions to fit your project needs.
+- Configurable workflow stages and transitions
-- **AI-Powered Assistance**: Integrates with various LLM models to provide intelligent suggestions and automate tasks.
+- Integration with various LLM models
-- **State Management**: Efficiently tracks and manages project progress across different stages.
+- State management for tracking project progress
-- **Command-Line Interface**: Easy-to-use CLI for seamless interaction with the workflow director.
+- Command-line interface for easy interaction
-- **Extensible Architecture**: Designed to accommodate additional LLM models and custom plugins.

-## Getting Started

-### Prerequisites

-- Python 3.8 or higher
-- Git
+- Extensible architecture for custom plugins and LLM models

-### Installation
+## Installation

 1. Clone the repository:
    ```